chartjs/Chart.js/docs/developers/api.md

 > **Note:** replacing the data reference (e.g. `myLineChart.data = {datasets: [...]}` only works starting **version 2.6**.
 Prior that, replacing the entire data object could be achieved with the following workaround: `myLineChart.config.data = {datasets: [...]}`.

 A `mode` string can be provided to indicate what should be updated and what animation configuration should be used.
-Core calls this method using any of `undefined`, `'reset'`, `'resize'` or `'active'`.
+Core calls this method using any of `undefined`, `'reset'`, `'resize'` or `'active'`. `'none'` is also a supported mode for skipping animations for single update.

 Example:

 ```javascript
 myChart.update();
 ```